 Q1: Should the Favorite Feature Be Available on the Invoice Management UI?

 Currently, this feature is limited to the Discrepant gadget and Invoice UI.
-[Asim Jamil] No need on Invoice Managment UI.
+[Asim Jamil] No need on Invoice Managment UI-

 Question: Do we want to enable viewing or filtering by favorite status on the Invoice Management UI, for discrepant invoices?
-[Asim Jamil] Favorite icon will not show up in Manage Invoice Document screen.
+[Asim Jamil] Favorite icon will not show up in Manage Invoices Document screen.

 Question: A new filter option in filter dropdown (we have 2 dropdowns, let’s finalize 1 to use in session) will allow users to display only their favorite invoices.

+[Asim Jami] No filter is needed, user should be able to sort based on favorite column in Discrepant gadget.

 Pros: